 Aside from allergic rhinitis, another common form of allergies has also been reported to trigger migraine episodes.
 It has been said that food allergies can also contribute to the frequency of migraine headaches.
 In a separate study, people who have avoided known food allergens have experienced less migraine episodes than before.
 Other experts disagree with this study.
 They believe that migraines are not triggered by an allergic reaction to particular food allergens, but rather, by intolerance to certain foods.
 This is because several food triggers that can cause a migraine episode are not known to be allergens.
 These food items and additives include artificial sweeteners, tyramine, phenylethylamine, and monosodium glutamate (MSG) which can be found in many of the food items people consume on a daily basis and are not known to trigger allergic reactions.

 For some people, allergies have become a common occurrence that they have learned to live with and manage through medication.
+Allergies may even happen during the summer months or later.
 The headaches that come with the allergies, however, may need a little bit more attention because they can be a disruptive and distracting force in our lives.
 While headaches stemming from allergic reactions are easily treated with over-the-counter painkillers, the best way to manage or avoid allergy-related headaches is to avoid being exposed to allergens.
 It’s important to know what airborne or food allergens your body reacts to and avoid them.
 To know more about allergies and the headaches that come with them, consult a doctor.